josecfreittas/npm_deps/README.md

 + def npm_deps do
 +   [
 +     {:alpinejs, "3.11.1"},
-+     {:topbar, "2.0.1"}
++     {:topbar, "2.0.1"},
++     {"decimal.js", "10.4.3"}
 +   ]
 + end
 ```

-> ℹ️ Alpine.js and Topbar are used in the example above, but you can use any NPM package you want (as long as it doesn't have postinstall scripts).
+> ℹ️ Alpine.js, Topbar and decimal.js are used in the example above, but you can use any NPM package you want.

-> ℹ️ NpmDeps doesn't fetch the sub-dependencies of the packages, so you will need to add them explicitly to your `npm_deps/0` function if you need them.
+> ℹ️ NpmDeps will not fetch the sub-dependencies of the packages, so you will need to add them explicitly to your `npm_deps/0` function if you need them.

+> ℹ️ Post-install scripts are not supported.

 Once you have added it, you can run `mix npm_deps.get` to get your NPM dependencies.